Right to education

 Presumption for inclusion

 The education system is based on the assumption that all children and young people will attend mainstream education unless in certain circumstances.
-These include where such a placement was affect the education of other pupils in the school or if the young person or the child’s family state a preference for specialist provision.
+These include where such a placement would affect the education of other pupils in the school or if the young person or the child’s family state a preference for specialist provision.

 Every local authority in England must make sure it identifies all children and young people in its area who have, or may have, special educational needs or disabilities (SEND).